wasi-master/pypi-command-line/docs/usage.md

 Shows the description of a package as gotten from PyPI or GitHub.

-This first gets the information about the package and then finds the descripton.
-If the package has a descripton it gets the description format, if it's reStructuredText or Markdown then it shows the description formatted according to the format.
+This first gets the information about the package and then finds the description.
+If the package has a description it gets the description format, if it's reStructuredText or Markdown then it shows the description formatted according to the format.

 If it doesn't get a description in PyPI then it looks for github repos mentioned in the json response gotten from the pypi api. this makes sure it gets the repo if it is supplied no matter where it is.
 If it finds multiple repos then it asks the user to pick one.
 Then it uses the github api to find the name of the readme file of the repo, this uses the api instead of manually finding it just in case.
 Then it reads the contents from the readme file and determines the format using the file extension then it shows the description formatted according to the format.